chiselverify/chiselverify/README.md

 # ChiselVerify: A Hardware Verification Library for Chisel

-In this repository, we proprose ChiselVerify, which is the begining of a verification library within Scala for digital hardware described in Chisel, but also upporting legacy components in VHDL, Verilog, or SystemVerilog.
+In this repository, we proprose ChiselVerify, which is the beginning of a verification library within Scala for digital hardware described in Chisel, but also supporting legacy components in VHDL, Verilog, or SystemVerilog.
 The library runs off of [ChiselTest](https://github.com/ucb-bar/chisel-testers2) for all of the DUT interfacing.

 A technical report describes the library in detail: [Open-Source Verification with Chisel and Scala](https://arxiv.org/abs/2102.13460).